rebiiin/invoiceapp/README.md

-## MySQL Datbase DDL script of the backend database
+## MySQL Database DDL script of the backend database

 ```sql